 Remember that children spend a lot of time each day outside and in the gym, so shoes should be comfortable running shoes rather than clogs, cowboy boots, Crocs or sandals.
-It is a good idea to label coats, sweaters, rain boots, and gloves, etc. Please do not send your child to IED wearing face makeup and/or costumes.
+It is a good idea to label coats, sweaters, rain boots, and gloves, etc.

 No toys from home are allowed.
 Occasionally, a special sharing time will be arranged by the teachers.
 On these days, teachers will be specific regarding what is appropriate to bring.
 War toys, guns, and Barbies, will not be welcome.

 IED provides a safe, supportive environment for all children.
 Rough housing does not work toward that goal and therefore is not allowed at IED.
 Parents are asked not to rough house with their children or others at IED.

 The State of Oregon requires that all members of childcare institutions be on the lookout for and report to the State any and all cases of child abuse.
 IED is, therefore, obligated to report ANY suspected cases of child abuse and/or neglect.